 This mighty ice cap has many glacier tongues reaching out on all sides.
 Most of these are significant enough to have their own separate names.
 The Öræfajökull Glacier is very popular for glacier hiking excursions.
 It is particularly impressive because it lies very close to the highest peak in Iceland.
 Hvannadalshnjúkur lies within the national park and on the edge of the Öræfajökull volcano crater.
 It makes for some pretty impressive vistas if you are hiking in the area.

 Visiting the Jokulsarlon Glacier Lagoon is part of the classic South Coast Ring Road driving route.
 If you are hiring a camper van to explore it is a must-see.
 This trip can be taken in winter or summer and in either season there is plenty to see.
-In the summer months visitors can take boat tours out onto the lagoon to see the ice wall and ‘ice sculptures’ up close.
+In the summer months, visitors can take boat tours out onto the lagoon to see the ice wall and ‘ice sculptures’ up close.
 While in the winter season you can glacier hike nearby or visit the ice caves.
 The nearby Diamond Beach is another amazing sight.
-Here you will find a vast swathe of black sand beach dotted with pieces of gleaming of ice.
+Here you will find a vast swathe of black sand beach dotted with pieces of gleaming ice.

 Mýrdalsjökull Glacier is a smaller ice cap in South Iceland.
 Lying north of the town of Vik almost in line with Reykjavik.
 This glacier’s claim to fame is that below its icy surface lies Iceland’s largest active volcano Katla.
-Scientists are keeping a sharp eye on it as it is due an eruption!
+Scientists are keeping a sharp eye on it as it is due to an eruption!
 Don’t be put off though.
 Visiting it is perfectly safe.
 There are many active volcanoes in Iceland and they are all carefully monitored.

 The most popular and striking place to visit Mýrdalsjökull is on its long glacier tongue Sólheimajökull.
 10km long and about two across with a steep incline it makes for a dramatic sight.
 The panoramic vistas are stunning and within the glacier are a myriad of ice caves to explore.